turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - IsPlatformPS5() : bool
 - IsPlatformXBOX() : bool

+- FileExists(string name) : bool
+- DirectoryExists(string name) : bool
+- DirectoryCreate(string name)

+Returns a path that files can be safely saved to on every platform.
+This is the base directory for such a path, and files should be saved to an application specific named folder within it
+- GetSaveDataPath() : string

 ## Engine Bindings
 The scripting API provides functions for the developer to manipulate engine behaviour or query it for information.